 - Five English courses (at least one at the 300 level).
 300 levels must be taken at BMC or HC.
 One 200 level Creative Writing course may count towards the minor.

 - ENGL B250 Methods of Literary Study (must be taken before the senior year.
-Prerequisite:1 or preferably 2 200-level English courses)
+Prerequisite: one or preferably two 200-level English courses)

-By the end of their junior year, English majors must satisfy the College's Writing Intensive Requirement by taking one Writing Intensive (WI) course taught by English Department faculty.
+By the end of their junior year, English majors must satisfy the College's Writing Intensive Requirement.
+English 250 is the department’s WI course.

 Minor in Film Studies